TheDeshBhakt/Visualizer-AI-Exp/README.md

-# Data Visualization for B.S. and M.S.
-Students
+# Data Visualization Experiments

-This repository contains a collection of Jupyter notebooks designed to teach the fundamentals of data visualization to B.S. and M.S. students.
-The notebooks cover a range of popular Python libraries, including Matplotlib, Seaborn, and Plotly, and provide a solid foundation for students to build upon.
+This repository contains a collection of Jupyter notebooks designed to understand the fundamentals of data visualization.
+The notebooks cover a range of popular Python libraries, including Matplotlib, Seaborn, and Plotly, and provide a solid foundation for developers/students to build upon.

 ## Notebooks